matrus2/Grunt_bootstrap_less/README.md

 Grunt_bootstrap_less
 ====================
-With this package you can start frontend project based on Bootstrap.
+With this package you can start frontend project based on Bootstrap. <br>
 1. Simply clone it.
 2. Update bower dependencies.
 3. Update npn dependencies.